The Pixel Empire

 Picture

-Advance Tour likes to party like it's 1999
+Advance Tour parties like it's 1999

 Exploring the clubhouse, locker rooms and outside locations gifts MG:AT a nice role-playing element.
 Nifty little gameplay quirks, such as the ball’s behaviour in wind, with spin, on certain surfaces, are revealed through intelligent dialogues with the golfers who populate such areas.
 It’s rewarding to see their comments regularly change whenever you reach new landmarks or succeed in competitions.
 Levelling-up your character is a pleasure as it means they can be tailored to certain characteristics, and there’s ample reward for practising and competing.